-COVID-19 and has ravaged across the world without respecting any geographical boundaries, and irrespective of any caste, colour, religion, or ethnicity has whirlwinded the socio-economic perpetualites of the world to a great extent.
+COVID-19 has ravaged across the world without respecting any geographical boundaries, and irrespective of any caste, colour, religion, or ethnicity has whirlwinded the socio-economic perpetualites of the world to a great extent.
 Apart from the health and economic adversities of the virus, the pandemic also gave birth to its many new and distinct socio-economic imbalances which had a derogatory effect on the ethno-homogeneity of our society to a different statute.
 What about social distancing and COVID-19 in India?

 Problems Caused by COVID-19